NStrijbosch/hub-module-notes/docs/hub2hub.md

 # hub2hub
 The `hub2hub` library is not part of the original firmware of either the Robot Inventor hub or the SPIKE Prime hub.
 In the official SPIKE Prime firmware, a low-level `ubluetooth` library is available to be able to directly communicate between hubs.
 The documentation of this module can be found here: [ubluetooth documentation](https://docs.micropython.org/en/latest/library/ubluetooth.html).

-The main goal of this library is to simplify the python code required to setup and maintain a BLE connection between hubs in contrast to the low-level `ubluetooth` library available in the official firmware.
+The main goal of the `hub2hub` library is to simplify the python code required to setup and maintain a BLE connection between hubs in contrast to the low-level `ubluetooth` library available in the official firmware.
 Installation of the library and writing programs that use it are both possible via the official LEGO Education SPIKE Prime app, as explained below.

 # Installation